10 Celebrities and Famous People With Bipolar Disorder

 9. Ernest Hemingway

-Ernest Hemingway was a Nobel Prize and Pulitzer Prize winning American author who committed suicide at 61 years of age.
+Ernest Hemingway was a Nobel Prize and Pulitzer Prize winning American author who died by suicide at 61 years of age.

 Hemingway suffered from depression and psychosis (Bipolar I).
-Experts state that his mental illness was triggered by several blows to the head during his life.
+Experts state that his mental illness may have been triggered by trauma to the head during his life.

 “There is nothing to writing.
 All you do is sit down at a typewriter and bleed.”